• Who is the audience of AASHE educational programs?

 • May businesses propose educational content?

-Yes, we welcome workshop proposals from AASHE member businesses.
+Yes, we welcome proposals from AASHE member businesses.
 However, proposals that sound like advertisements of a product or service will not be accepted.
 If you are a supplier of products or services, be sure your proposal focuses on a relevant topic, concept, or idea – not one of your products or services.
-In addition, it is required that you include a campus representative as a presenter to help make the content applicable to participants.
+In addition, we generally require that educational programs include at least one campus representative as a presenter to help make the content applicable to participants.
 Finally, please note that the opportunity to present an AASHE webinar is a benefit for AASHE Business Leader Members only.
-If you are interested in becoming a member, please review the range of benefits that come with membership and contact membership@aashe.org or (888) 347-9997 to get started.
+If you are interested in becoming a member, please review the range of benefits that come with membership and contact membership@aashe.org to get started.

 • Will my proposal change if it is accepted?